Battle of Fort Peter: Battle of Fort Point Peter 1815

+In January 1815 Ross, while commanding the Albion conducted a boat expedition up St. Marys River, Georgia, before returning to Cumberland Island, with a ship loaded with timber, and an English East Indiaman which had been captured by an American privateer.
+He also embarked all the produce collected at the town of St. Mary's in the vessels taken there by Captain Barrie, blew up the fort on Point Peter and a battery (mounting six 24-pounders and two brass 6-pounders) and destroyed the barracks and storehouses, together with some merchandise and guns that were not deemed fit to bring away.
+Captains Barrie and Ross were accompanied by Badcock of the Brune, contributing to the neutralisation of the enemy’s defences on the coast of Georgia.

+Cockburn kept his force at Cumberland Island, planning an attack on Savannah, Georgia, before on 25 February news arrived that the war had ended.

 The British ended their occupation of St. Marys and Fort St. Tammany after about a week.
 They burned Fort Point Peter, including its blockhouses and barracks, and withdrew to Cumberland Island.
 The officers lived at Dungeness, the former mansion of the widow of deceased Revolutionary war hero General Nathanael Greene.
 Most British troops were stationed at the island's south end, and the British ships anchored in Cumberland sound.

 At the end of February 1815, Rear Admiral Cockburn received news of the Treaty of Ghent through newspapers, but refused to accept such as official proof and continued to ship refugees away from Florida and Georgia.
-In all, the British freed 1485 slaves.
+In all, the British aided the emigration of an estimated 1,700 slaves from southeast Georgia.
+Cockburn agreed to return only those who had been freed after the ratification of the Treaty of Ghent on 17 February.
+Spalding and Thomas M. Newell were allowed to address a crowd of several hundred ex-slaves stood on the deck of Regulus, pleading for their return.
+Only thirteen did so, with the ships taking the rest to Bermuda and then on to Halifax, Nova Scotia.

 The British departed from Cumberland Island on March 15, although a ship stuck on a sandbar and Albion remained in Cumberland Sound until March 18.

 Point Peter 1815–1821

 In 1818, the federal government purchased the land.
 In 1819, the Adams–Onís Treaty was signed, and Florida was transferred to the United States in 1821.

 By the Civil War, Fort Point Peter had become a ruin.
 In 1870, Daniel Proctor purchased the property from the United States, who sold it to Alexander Curtis.